 You can used Synced blocks to create a single header or footer for multiple pages in a workspace.

-As an example, here’s a synced footer in the content planning template I’m building for YouTubers, bloggers, and podcasters:
+As an example, here’s a synced footer in the Creator’s Companion, my complete content planning template for YouTubers and other content creators:

 Synced Navigation and Link Lists